Buzztrax/bml/README.md

 different compilers).
 This would not be needed for native open source machines, but the code is easier this way.

+## requirements
+* libc6-dev-x32 for support of 32bit windows dlls on x86-64bit systems

 ## building
 Please note that loading the windows dlls only works on x86-32bit systems.
 If one builds on a different system, the library can only support native